* Former Libyan oil boss could not swim

 Ghanem, 69, was one of the most powerful men in Gaddafi's Libya - effectively controlling the purse strings of the government and the Gaddafi family - until he defected to the opposition in May last year as rebels bore down on Tripoli.

 His decision to switch sides was a turning point in the uprising that eventually drove Gaddafi from power.
-The former Libyan leader was eventually caught by rebels and lynched.
+The former Libyan leader was eventually caught by rebels near his hometown of Sirte and lynched.

 Ghanem moved to a comfortable exile in Vienna, headquarters of OPEC, where two daughters live with their families.
 He was still closely associated with Gaddafi's rule by Libya's new leaders and had ruled out returning home.